Buying real estate in the Gold Coast?

 Do people think houses are overpriced in the Gold Coast as of 2026?

-Houses in the Gold Coast typically stay on the market for around 24 to 50 days before selling, with faster turnover in affordable growth suburbs like Pimpama (around 24 days median) and slower sales in premium high-price areas like Burleigh Heads (around 49 days) where buyer pools are smaller and price negotiations take longer.
+Houses in the Gold Coast typically stay on the market for about 24 to 50 days depending on the suburb, with faster-moving suburbs like Pimpama averaging around 24 days and lifestyle hubs like Burleigh Heads closer to 49 days, as higher price points naturally slow down decision-making.

 You'll find our latest property market analysis about the Gold Coast here.